Scientific Areas of Interest

 Connected Product Systems:

-- Novel, low-cost, real-time, non-or minimally-invasive biosensing or digital biomarker platforms
+- Novel, biosensing technologies or digital biomarker platforms (that are directly applicable to the disease states above)

 - Needle-free delivery technologies